Skills

 Apply scale animation from 0% with overshoot...

 (Markdown instructions continue here) The name field becomes the skill ID (converted to kebab-case).
-The description helps Atom decide when the skill is relevant.
+The description explains when to use the skill (target ~100 characters, 500 max).
 Everything after the frontmatter is the instructions Atom follows.

 Storage Location